i2bc/ORFmine/docs/Run_orfold_advanced.md

 ```{}
 orfold -fna sequences_X.pfasta sequences_Y.pfasta -options H -N 1500 3000
 ```
-even if is the same sample size it has to be explicit for every input
+Also, if the user wants to sample two subsets of same sizes, he has to indicate the subset sizes explicitly for each input
 ```{}
 orfold -fna sequences_X.pfasta sequences_Y.pfasta -options H -N 1500 1500
 ```
-	If the user whishes to calculate the fold potential of all the sequences in one of the given inputs, he has to write in the order of this file the word "all"
+	If the user whishes to calculate the fold potential of all the sequences of one of the given inputs, he has to indicate it with the "all" flag (again with respect to the order of input files)
 ```{}
 orfold -fna sequences_X.pfasta sequences_Y.pfasta -options H -N all 3000
 ```